NWU-NISL-Fuzzing/upbeat/AE.md

 docker build -t upbeat:v1 .
 ```

 Then, create a Docker container.
-There are two ports should be mapped: the 22 port (for ssh) and the 8888 port (for local Jupyter Notebook).
+There are two ports that should be mapped: the 22 port (for SSH) and the 8888 port (for local Jupyter Notebook).

 ```
 docker run -d -it -p [XXX]:22 -p [XXX]:8888 upbeat:v1